nanvel/gold_ledger/docs/plan.md

   - [ ] show errors under fields in the form
 - [ ] Company / Legal
 - [ ] Landing page
+- [ ] download products as csv
+- [ ] Products
+  - [ ] ordering
+  - [ ] filtering

 Questions:
 - validation of product fields?
 - Dashboard: not received, paid, confirmed, outstanding per retailer?
 - Dashboard: updates for products
 - What is Date in product?
+- new domain?
+- icons in forms
+- separate page for new product instead of modal?
+- sent -> (canceled, received) -> paid -> payment confirmed